 We approach this relationship as a “partnership for mission.”

 We often hear stories about the abuse that is possible when a church from the developed world engages in work in the developing world.
 Historically, the question of missionary engagement has been complex.
 Our church has a history of missionary work has both beautiful and tragic dimensions.
 While the instinct behind a service project is laudable, we won’t be swinging many hammers in El Salvador.
 Instead, we will learn together with Salvadorans through Cristosal’s “Global School.”
 These seminars include reading, dialogue and a week-long intensive learning experience in El Salvador.
 The seminar process generates new ideas, proposals, and actions by engaging individuals from different cultures and backgrounds in dialogue, shared learning, and capacity-building to address universal human rights issues.
 The Global School equips people who feel compelled to act for justice locally and globally with powerful tools for action.
 We will focus on building skills for building justice in St. Louis, and we will learn from El Salvador.

 El Salvador as a site for pilgrimage.

-In addition to our time with the Global School, as a church group we will travel to El Salvador as pilgrims.
+In addition to our time with the Global School, as a church group we travel to El Salvador as pilgrims every other year.
 Pilgrimage is traditionally understood as a journey to a place where God has acted.
 Throughout the Salvadoran Civil War the church in El Salvador was engaged.
 The Anglican Cathedral in San Salvador served as a refugee camp for those displaced by conflict.
 Archbishop Oscar Romero stood with the persecuted poor of his country, and was assassinated in 1979.
 His death set off the war.
 He is remembered as a saint in The Episcopal Church along with a group of Salvadoran nuns and Jesuit theologians who martyred during the war.
 We will pray in places associated with these historic acts of faith on our journey.